Lymah123/100-days-of-code/daily-journal.md

 2. JSX: JSX is a syntax extension for JavaScript that looks similar to HTML.
 It is used to describe what the UI should look like.
 Example: `const element = <h1>Hello, world!</h1>;`

-3. Props: Props (short for properties) are used to pass data from one component to another.
+3. Props: Props (short for properties) pass data from one component to another.

 Example:
 ```